What’s the most common style essence?

 You can also argue that my typings here are totally wrong.

-Part of what I hate and love about style analysis is that it has such a huge component of inherent subjectivity.
+Part of what I hate and love about style analysis is that it has a huge component of inherent subjectivity.
 It can be hard to provide any kind of objective evidence for why a person has a certain type.

 For instance, we can compare the above facial morphs to faces of Natural Classic Gamine celebrities to see if there’s a resemblance.